yashsahay2014/multi-disease-prediction-using-ML/README.md

 ```

 Or you can use **Google Colab** for running the system instead of an IDE.

+## Understanding the code
+Go through `model/README.md` to have a better understanding of how the project works.

 ## Contributors

 - [Yash Sahay](https://www.github.com/yashsahay2014)